biell/alti-server/README.md

     the middle being the specified direction.
 So, players do not have to perfectly pass through a `oneway`.
 This device isn't perfect.
 The server periodically stores plane positions, and this is the data used to attain direction.
-Although unlikely (because two commands are run to effect the timing) it is theoretically possible that the data used to check plane positions will be from just before the powerup is reached.
-    In this case, it would look like the player was traveling backwards (which would trip the `oneway`).
-Because of this, `oneway`s should be used only after reviewing other available options.
+To ensure that the `logPlanePositions` command is issuing data from before the pickup, a delay is introduced.
+It is not recommended to use a oneway in an area where the map would cause a player to cross back across the 180 degree plane of the `oneway` within the scheduler's maximum garunteed 5 seconds (practically, you can get away with 2 seconds).

   * **/del oneway [x],[y]**<br>
     Delete the oneway powerup located at coordinates `x`,`y`.